SeratiVilankulu/Nextron_Assessment/ReadMe.md

 ## Application Features

 ### Video Management
+- In order to view image details, users can click on image from home page and they will be directed to image details page.
 - Users can upload videos by dragging and dropping them.
 - Reviews can be added, updated, or deleted.
 - Users can upload videos with titles and descriptions.